Contents

 Identifying and linking entities

 The primary identifier in BODS is the statementID.
 This uniquely identifies a particular statement about a person, legal entity or relationship between them.
-Every time details about one of those things changes, a new statement is needed, which has a new id.
-With our current data, we are only providing a 'snapshot', i.e. the most recent set of statements, but you may want to link these statements to older releases to see what changes.
 You may also want to link our data to other datasets that have company numbers or other identifiers in them.
-You may even want to link your project back to us (which would be very nice, thank you!).

-The identifiers field is the way you can do all of these things.
+The identifiers field is the way you can do this.

 The BODS schema allows for an array of identifiers to help users of the data link people and companies to other data sources.
 We make use of this feature to provide several of our own identifiers as well as transferring as much information from the original source data as we can, so that you can link the records back to their original data.